-Program staff/implementer interviews
+Utility program staff/implementation vendor interviews

-Implementers frequently named production data as the hardest to collect for regression modeling.
-This is because production data is dependent upon information shared by program participants, whereas other inputs into the model are more readily available from other sources (either utilities or publicly available data sources such as NOAA for weather data).
+Implementation vendors frequently named production data as the hardest to collect for regression modeling.
+This is because production data is dependent upon information shared by program participants, whereas other inputs into the model are more readily available from other sources (either utilities or publicly available data sources, such as NOAA for weather data).
 Additionally, production data may not be provided at the same intervals as other, more accessible data.
 For example, interval metered electricity consumption data and weather data from National Oceanic and Atmospheric Administration can be available in 15-minute intervals.
 However, production data is most commonly provided at a daily level.

-One implementer mentioned that an avenue to overcome the hesitation caused by time required on the part of participants to share production data is to be open to receiving existing reports that organizations are already producing.
+One implementation vendor mentioned that an avenue to overcome the hesitation caused by time required on the part of participants to share production data is to be open to receiving existing reports that organizations are already producing.
 Instead of requesting certain information from participants in a specific format, allow program participants to provide production data in an existing format.

-Both program utility staff and implementers expressed a desire to obtain as much good data as possible – either receiving from or providing to program participants.
-Utility staff reported that utilizing one primary data acquisition tool (Sensei, for example, has the functionality of keeping track of components like energy savings and project status for all projects in the SEM program in the dashboard) may allow for easier transfer and sharing of data for all parties: program staff, implementers, and participants.
-Implementers noted the importance of holding meetings with relevant parties to ensure everyone understands what data needs to be provided, how to provide data in a useful form, and how to access and share data.
+Both program utility staff and implementation vendors expressed a desire to obtain as much good data as possible – either receiving from or providing to program participants.
+Utility staff reported that utilizing one primary data acquisition tool (Sensei, for example, has the functionality of keeping track of components like energy savings and project status for all projects in the SEM program in the dashboard) may allow for easier transfer and sharing of data for all parties: Utility program staff, implementation vendors, and participants.
+Implementation vendors noted the importance of holding meetings with relevant parties to ensure everyone understands what data needs to be provided, how to provide data in a useful form, and how to access and share data.

 Participant and partial participant interviews

-Participants indicated that they were very satisfied with the level of instruction they received from program staff for what types of data should be provided to conduct an accurate savings estimate.
-When asked about data provided to program staff and implementers, some survey respondents were not intimately aware of the entirety of the data collection and transfer processes conducted because it was handled outside of their direct purview.
+Participants indicated that they were very satisfied with the level of instruction they received from utility program staff for what types of data should be provided to conduct an accurate savings estimate.
+When asked about data provided to utility program staff and implementation vendors, some survey respondents were not intimately aware of the entirety of the data collection and transfer processes conducted because it was handled outside of their direct purview.
 However, respondents were familiar with details of some portions of the data collection, analysis, and transfer process and able to comment on data activities in a general sense.

 Participants track energy consumption and energy efficiency actions to varying degrees of detail.
-Data collection practices and capabilities varied among respondents and is often influenced by the energy intensity, process lines, or complexity of industry the customer operates within.
+Data collection practices and capabilities varied among respondents and were often influenced by the energy intensity, process lines, or complexity of industry the customer operates within.
 Respondents found it difficult to track data related to niche processes and activity across multiple locations (water usage, process lines, multiple sites, etc.).
 Participants’ operations are complex and have many variables to account for that make it challenging to neatly package and present data internally and externally.
 Some respondents would choose not to implement certain projects if the related data was unclear or incomplete.

-Participants do not track or report planned or unplanned shutdowns of the facility, changes in product lines, or other NREs; respondents are reactive in these scenarios and address issues as they arise to keep the operation running continuously.
+Participants do not track or report planned or unplanned shutdowns of the facility, changes in product lines, or other NREs.
+Respondents are reactive in these scenarios and address issues as they arise to keep the operation running continuously.
 Some respondents track NREs only when a larger-scale incident has a more pronounced impact on their operations.

 Comparison to best practices findings